 The Bose QuietComfort Earbuds II Truly Wireless are the next generation of the Bose QuietComfort Earbuds Truly Wireless.
 You'll want to check these buds out if you value noise isolation.
-Like their predecessor, Bose outperforms competitors like the Apple AirPods Pro (2nd generation) Truly Wireless and Sennheiser MOMENTUM True Wireless 3 when it comes to blocking out background noise, thanks to their active noise cancelling (ANC) system.
+Like their predecessor, they have an active noise cancelling (ANC) system that's worthy of their premium price.
 Bose has changed the buds' design, making them less bulky and more customizable, improving their overall comfort and fit.
 They're also the first to feature Bose's CustomTune technology, which calibrates their sound profile and ANC based on your ear shape.

 The Bose QuietComfort 2 are satisfactory for neutral sound.
 Out of the box, they have a more bass-heavy sound than our test rig measures due to the shape of our rig's ear canals.
 However, the added bass subjectively muddies and clutters vocals and instruments.
 If you prefer a different sound, their companion app offers a graphic EQ and presets to help you adjust them.
 They're in-ear headphones, and their passive soundstage isn't very immersive due to their design.